Remember your first business?

 Termination & Exit

 Not ten.
-Not "everything."
-Just the juicy parts.
+Not “everything.”
+Just the juicy bits.

 🧠 E — EVALUATE (Make the Lemonade)